prikhi/pencil/docs/source/reference/datatypes.rst

     .. function:: Color.toRGBString()

-        :returns: the CSS colour in the format of "rgb(red, green, blue)"
+        :returns: the CSS color in the format of "rgb(red, green, blue)"

     .. function:: Color.toRGBAString()

-        :returns: the CSS colour in the format of "rgba(red, green, blue, alpha)"
+        :returns: the CSS color in the format of "rgba(red, green, blue, alpha)"

     .. function:: Color.shaded(percent)

         :param number percent:
-        :returns: a darker version of a colour using the provided percent.
+        :returns: a darker version of a color using the provided percent.

     .. function:: Color.hollowed(percent)

         :param number percent:
-        :returns: a more transparent version of a colour by the provided percent.
+        :returns: a more transparent version of a color by the provided percent.

     .. function:: Color.inverse()

-        :returns: negative version of a colour
+        :returns: negative version of a color

     .. function:: Color.transparent()

-        :returns: a fully transparent version of a colour
+        :returns: a fully transparent version of a color

 XML syntax
 ^^^^^^^^^^